 Home to six museums, Ueno Park is one of the best places to see and study the arts and sciences in Japan.

 Exhibiting art, history, science and more, the Shitamachi Museum, Ueno Royal Museum, National Museum of Western Art , National Museum of Nature and Science , Tokyo National Museum , and the Tokyo Metropolitan Art Museum rank with some of the world's greatest museums.

 The lesser-known Shitamachi Museum is noteworthy for its portrayals of Tokyo's history.
 Sometimes easily missed because of Ueno Park's other great museums, a visit here will explain much about the everyday life of old Tokyo.

 Shitamachi literally means "lower town," which in Tokyo meant the flatlands on the east side of the city around the Sumida River.
-The area was not necessarily poor, but rather referred to the "low life" of merchants, craftsmen, fisherman, sailors, and tradespersons who had to work for a living.
-A visit to the museum will give you a sense not just of the history, but also of the local culture of Tokyo much of still remains today.
+The area was not necessarily poor but rather referred to the "low life" of merchants, craftsmen, fisherman, sailors, and tradespersons who had to work for a living.
+A visit to the museum will give you a sense not just of the history, but also of the local culture of Tokyo, much of which still remains today.